WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 This specification defines the following capability set for both audio and video codecs.

-* br: The maximum bitrate for receiving audio or video.
+* br: The maximum bitrate in kilo bits per second for receiving audio or video.
 This is specified in bits per second.
-Default for audio is 64000.
-This is the rate of encoded video from the video codec and not the rate transmitted over the network.
+This is the rate of encoded media from the codec and not the rate transmitted over the network.
 Default is 2^64-1.

 * tnt: If present Indicates whether the entity supports the takeback-and-transfer (TNT) command.
 The default is does not support